- professional activities

 Liz assists regional transmission organizations (RTOs) throughout complex FERC rulemaking proceedings and other matters.
-Her work with RTOs includes advising clients as they problem-solve to accommodate new and emerging technologies, with a particular focus on energy storage and distributed energy resources.
+Her work with RTOs includes advising clients as they problem-solve to accommodate new and emerging technologies, with a particular focus on energy storage resources.
 She assists clients with drafting tariff revisions to address issues arising in RTO-operated energy, capacity, and ancillary services markets.
 She also advises clients on regional planning issues, including interconnection service and the drafting of related service agreements.

 Immediately prior to joining Wright & Talisman, Liz served as in-house counsel to PJM Interconnection, L.L.C., where she advised clients on numerous markets and planning issues.
 She also has extensive experience representing investor-owned utilities and industrial energy consumers before FERC and state public utility commissions with matters such as tariff modifications, market-based rate authority, and cost allocation.

 - Drafting a proposal for compliance with FERC Order No. 841 to facilitate market participation by energy storage resources.

 - Representing transmission owners in promoting the availability of energy storage as a transmission-only asset in the transmission planning process.

 - Drafting pleadings and compliance filings associated with revisions to RTO governing documents.